Canada

 • Newfoundland and Labrador: Maintains stability in its PNP streams, offering a clear pathway for qualified candidates.

-Canadian Embassies Recruitment July 2024: New Positions Available in July
+Canadian Embassies Recruitment August 2024: New Positions Available

 Are You a Small or Medium-Sized Business Owner in Canada?